VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/localization-implementation.md

 ## Basic translation

 In order to localize a module content, you need to create a basic translation file for one of the <a class="crosslink" href="https://virtocommerce.com/multi-tenant" target="_blank">languages</a>.
-The file should be placed in moduleвЂ™s **Localizations** subfolder.
+The file should be placed in modules **Localizations** subfolder.
 Virto Commerce uses English as a default language.

 ## Additional translations